spotflow-io/device-sdk/esp_idf/spotflow/README.md

 ![Spotflow Backend Flow](docs/Spotflow_backend.svg)

 ### Coredump
-It uses the default coredump component from esp idf. [espcoredump](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/core_dump.html).
-If you get any not enought memory errors to save coreudmp increase the coredump parttion size in the partition.csv file.
+It uses the default coredump component from ESP-IDF, [espcoredump](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-guides/core_dump.html).
+If you get any not enough memory errors when saving coredumps, increase the coredump partition size in the `partition.csv` file.
-If **Flash Encryption** is enabled add the encrypted flag to the coredump partition in partitions.csv.
+If **Flash Encryption** is enabled, add the encrypted flag to the coredump partition in partitions.csv.
 Nothing else is required.

 ## Feedback
 Any comments, suggestions, or issues are welcome.